Dr. William Chapman Nyaho’s May 9 recital showcased material from composers of African descent.

 When diversity department director Donna Koechig asked Dr. Stanley Coleman, a Lane instructor of literature and communication, if he knew somebody who would like to perform, Coleman instantly thought of Nyaho.

-“We’ve been pushing people we know to come here because they have so much to offer, and they’re such role models for young people who want to be performers,”
+“We’ve been pushing people we know to come here because they have so much to offer, and they’re such role models for young people who want to be performers,” Coleman said.

 John Watson, Lane’s marketing manager, granted guests free admission into the concert.